 Those who translated, and transliterated the Septuagint, did not concern themselves with any latter-time misunderstandings that might be wrought through their errors or omissions.

 If they had translated this Hebrew Word properly, the confusion we see today, regarding The Trinity, would not exist.

 When we comprehend that ELOHIM denotes a plurality, and EL denotes a singularity, then the passage of Deuteronomy 6:4 (and every other applicable verse) takes on much greater significance.

 Because now we know that, “YEHOWAH is our Elohim, YEHOWAH is One”!

 The ONENESS of Elohim, is exactly like the children of Messiah are to be one in the Body of YEHOSHUA ha MASHIACH!
 The Body of Yehoshua; the Ekklesia; the Church, may have billions of individual members, but we are still, ONE IN HIM.

 In like manner, the marriage of two individuals is to produce a unity into ONE FLESH!

-It occurs to me today though, that the prophetic Babylon of the end time is here – now… We NEED the correct interpretation of these things today, in order to recognize false teachings; in order that we know to “come out” from the midst of the false ‘church’.
+It occurs to me today though, that the prophetic Babylon of the end time is here – now… And with this being so, we NEED the correct interpretation of these things today, in order to recognize false teachings; in order to know that we must “come out” from the midst of the false ‘church’.

 Therefore, while these odd words, misinterpreted from EL or ELOHIM, exist in the Common Version of the Bible, they do NOT exist in The Exalted Name Bible™.